 When we apply 2 to 3 V, the light-emitting diode is in forward bias mode.
 It emits visible, invisible infrared, or laser light with a narrow band width.
 In this condition, it shows that the forward current is almost constant at the early stage.
 But when it is fully on, then the forward current increases constantly, as we can see in Figure 4.

 The intensity of the light depends on this current.
 When this current is high, the intensity of the output light will be high.
 The voltage at which the current increases constantly is the forward voltage.
 We denote it as Vd in Figure 3.
 In reverse bias conditions, the reverse current or leakage current is almost linearly constant.
 But a point comes when its PN junction breaks down and reverse current increases constantly in the negative current region.
 The voltage at which the breakdown occurs is the breakdown voltage, and we denote it as Vbr.
 We can see this in Figure 4.

 Types of Light Emitting Diode

-- Triditional Inorganic LEDs
+- Traditional Inorganic LEDs

 - Organic LEDs

-- High Brightness LEDs
+- High-brightness LEDs

-Organic LEDs:This type of LED is made with organic material therefore these are called organic LEDs.
-These types of LEDs show the basic idea of LED.
-The traditional inorganic LEDs are used the inorganic semiconductor material therefore these are having a varying dopant level.
-These are produced a light form defined PN junction, therefore their light is shows in the form of point of light.
-The organic LEDs are manufactured in sheets therefore these are providing a diffuse area of light means these can be used for wide area of surface.
+This type of LED has an organic material; therefore, we refer to them as organic LEDs.
+These types of LEDs show the basic idea of LEDs.
+The traditional inorganic LEDs use inorganic semiconductor material; therefore, these have a varying dopant level.
+These produce light from a PN junction; therefore, their light shows in the form of a point of light.
+The manufacturing of organic LEDs is done in sheets; therefore, these provide a diffuse area of light, which means they can be useful for a wide area of surface.